ebradshaw/insight/README.md

 Navigate your browser to `localhost:8081/index.html` where the Insight UI will be running.
 To generate sample http requests, browse to `localhost:8080/test`

 ## Limitations
-* Only tested with Spring Boot.
+* Only tested with Spring Boot, Jetty and Tomcat.
 * Only tracks allocations made by the requesting thread, not child threads.
 * Request history is not persistant and only the 1000 most recent requests are tracked in memory.
 Future implementations may include a persistance implementation.